jacobwgillespie/GesturesApp/README.md

 | Two-Finger Tip-Tap Right  | One finger anchors while a second taps to its right      | Opt+Cmd+Right  |
 | Three-Finger Tip-Tap Left | Two fingers anchor while a third taps on their left side | Cmd+R          |

-Each gesture can be individually enabled/disabled and remapped to a custom keyboard shortcut or middle click via the Settings window.
+Each gesture can be enabled/disabled, remapped to a keyboard shortcut or middle click, and has an optional haptic feedback toggle.

+## Features

+- Menu bar app, no dock icon
+- Remap gestures to keyboard shortcuts or middle click
+- Per-gesture haptic feedback
+- Launch at login
+- Click suppression during gesture recognition
+- Debug logging and troubleshooting window

 ## Requirements